skills/change-commit-history/.github/steps/3-avoiding-future-commits.md

 Now that we've mitigated the risk of exposing sensitive content, we'll be proactive and prevent its addition.

-We'll now configure Git so it ignores a future addition of sensitive content by adding the filename to `.gitignore`.
-If someone should add it to the local copy of their repository, it will remain only on the contributor's machine and won't be pushed to GitHub.
+We'll now configure Git so it ignores a future addition of sensitive content by adding `.env` to `.gitignore`.
+If someone should that file to the local copy of their repository, it will remain only on the contributor's machine and won't be pushed to GitHub.

 **What is `.gitignore`?** This special file allows us to tell Git naming patterns to ignore.
 You can read more about it in [Ignoring files on GitHub Docs](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).